On the stability of vanishing cycles of \'etale sheaves in positive characteristic: The stability of vanishing cycles

 \section{The stability of vanishing cycles}

 This section is devoted to discussing the stability of vanishing cycles in the positive characteristic algebraic context.
 In §\ref{subsection-stabofdimtot} we discuss the independence of dimtot($\phi$) with respect to the ttfun.
-In §\ref{subsection on high-jet} we discuss the independence of $\phi$ of high jets of the ttfun.
-We fix the following setup: \\\\ $X$ is a smooth variety over a field $k$ algebraically closed of characteristic $p>2$, $\mathcal{F}\in D(X)$, $(x,\xi)\in SS\mathcal{F}$ a \emph{smooth} (closed) point.
+In §\ref{subsection on high-jet} we discuss the variation of $\phi$ with respect to high jets of the ttfun.
+We fix the following setup: $X$ is a smooth variety over a field $k$ algebraically closed of characteristic $p>2$, $\mathcal{F}\in D(X)$, and $(x,\xi)$ is a \emph{smooth} point of $SS\mathcal{F}$.
 Note that in this setup ttfun's at $(x,\xi)$ always exist (\cite[\nopp 4.12]{beilinson_constructible_2016}).